priyanka896/spashtai-efci/README.md

 ## 📄 License

-This project is submitted for the AWS AI for Bharat Hackathon 2025.
+This project is submitted for the AWS AI for Bharat Hackathon.

 ---